Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- Spreadshot Accuracy
 	- Slower projectile speed

-The projectiles the player fire will not be hitscan.
+The projectiles will not be hitscan.
 Each individual bullet will have velocity and have flight time between the gun to the target.
 The projectiles will be colored based on the amount of damage they deal.

-# Slice Shot
+# Slice Shots
 The relative velocity of the camera should determine the angle of the slice.
 I.E(If the player is rotating their camera to the right with no vertical movement, the slice should be flat horizontally // If the camera is rotating upwards towards the sky and also to the right, the Sword should swing at a near 45degree angle following that path)

 The slice shot is a short-range wide angle hitscan weapon.
 Most enemies caught in the path of the sword will be cut cleanly and instantly have their hurtbox collisions disabled.

+The rings around the end of the gun tip should rotate along with the camera movement to give the player visual feedback on where the slice will go (a very soft motor whirl sound could be cool.)

 The Slice Shot will be very strong but it will have some major drawbacks:
 1. It will have a short cooldown between shots (Swarms of enemies will still overwhelm the player)